AsimkSatti/AR-Computer-Vision-Controller/README.md

 Creating a truely all miniputable AR enviorment.
-Using Unity,Voforia's tracking capabilites are amazing, however very limiting if you would like to pass the boundries on what you can track, or how you can display your obj, making your AR seem to a point where you can make your AR eviroment seem almost cinematic with essentially no limits then this is.
+Using Unity,Voforia's tracking capabilites are amazing, however very limiting if you would like to pass the boundries on what you can track, or how you can display your obj, making your AR seem almost cinematic with essentially no limits then this is.

 I leave the creativity to you, but this code is designed in mind that you already have OSC and the folders correctly installed in Unity.
 If not go here ->https://github.com/jorgegarcia/UnityOSC